flopezag/tutorials.secured-OrionLD/docs/index.md

 `urn:ngsi-ld:Person:person001`).

 > Note: We should manage all the permissions related to the OrionLD API but for this document we will focus on
 > the previous resources.
->
-> Note: The script `mgmt-users-organizations` will create all the corresponding permissions for this example application.
+The script `mgmt-users-organizations` will create all the corresponding permissions for
+> this example application.

 ### List Permissions